abajwa-hw/security-workshops/Setup-LDAP-IPA.md

 ipa  user-find
 ```

-Note an Ambari stack for FreeIPA is also being worked on [here](https://github.com/abajwa-hw/freeipa-stack)
+Note an Ambari stack for FreeIPA server is also being worked on [here](https://github.com/abajwa-hw/freeipa-stack)

 ###### Option 2: Install manually